 ADHD stands for Attention-Deficit/Hyperactivity Disorder.
 It’s a way to describe when someone has trouble paying attention, controlling their impulses, or staying still.
 People with ADHD might find it harder to focus on tasks, sit quietly, or think before acting.
 It’s a condition that affects how the brain works and can make certain things more challenging for them.

 Did you know that ADHD can include hyper-focus?
 Yep.
-A bit contradictory to most definitions.
+It feels a bit contradictory to most definitions.

 People with ADHD can sometimes experience something called “hyperfocus.”
 This means they can get really absorbed in an activity that interests them a lot.
 It’s like they’re in a zone where they’re able to concentrate deeply on that one thing for a while, even if they usually have trouble focusing on other tasks.
 Hyperfocus can be helpful, but it can also make it difficult for them to switch their attention to something else when needed.